andydish/Code_Gallery/README.md

 ## Let’s Connect!
 - **LinkedIn**: [Andrew Disharoon](https://www.linkedin.com/in/andrew-disharoon)

 *Sorry more of my code is not publicly available.
-That happens when you work in industry but check out my InfoMedEx project in my **Project_Gallery**.*
+That happens when you work in industry but check out my **InfoMedEx** drug interaction deep learning project slides.*